freddieoh/footballnow-/README.md

-# footballnow-
+# FootballNow!

-Premier League teams, players, and fixtures at your fingertips using RESTful football data
+Premier League teams, players, and fixtures at your fingertips!